jenniferlynparsons/jenniferlynparsons/work with me.md

 ## Work Patterns
 _What hours do you usually work?_

-I'm usually online around 9:00 am EST and clock off between 5:00-5:30 EST.
+I'm in EST. I'm usually online around 10:00 am EST and clock off between 6:00-6:30 EST.

+I can be flexible about an hour in either direction.
+Sometimes I'll be an early bird and get a few hours in between 8:00-10:00 and take a longer break or clock off earlier, depending on how things are going.

 _When do you prefer to work alone, versus in groups?
 How do your energy levels fluctuate throughout the day?_

 I start and end my day with deep work.
 I have those hours blocked off on my schedule.
 Meetings are possible during this time, but please ask first.

 I have my most energy in the morning.
 I usually have very little left in the tank at the end of the day.
 Similarly, Mondays are my most energetic and on Fridays I have little energy left.

+Oddly, Wednesdays are my most challenging focus days, but I can collaborate until the cows come home.
+Want to meet with me?
+Put it on Wednesday, if you can.

 ## Communication Preferences
 I respond promptly to communications.
 I only respond outside of working hours if the matter is urgent or the information I have will unblock someone still working (East Coast vs West Coast, for example).

 If you're looking for whether it's okay to interrupt me, check my calendar!
-If I'm in a meeting, obviously I can't respond.
+If I'm in a meeting, I won't respond if I'm facilitating and may not respond until the meeting is done.
 If it's during deep work hours, I can be contacted but may be a little slower to respond.

 ## How To Know I’ve Gone To The Dark Side